 Fruit cobblers aren't just for the summer.
 This easy dessert is a winner any time of year because it can be made with fresh, frozen or canned fruit.
-Plus, it only requires five ingredients to make and it's ready in under an hour!
+Plus, this recipe only takes five ingredientsto make and it's ready in under an hour.

-Rich chocolate fondue is a dessert that always impresses — and it's fun to eat, too.
-Combining high-quality bittersweet chocolate and white chocolate makes this chocolate dip extra creamy and smooth.
-Serving it with fruit is easy, but mix things up and dip with marshmallows, cubed pound cake, cookies, pretzels and more.
+Rich chocolate fondue is a dessert that always impresses — and it's fun to eat.
+Combining high-quality bittersweet chocolate and white chocolate makes this dip extra creamy and smooth.
+Serving it with fruit is easy, but mix things up and try this dip with marshmallows, cubed pound cake, cookies, pretzels and more.

 Desserts don't get any easier than this dump cake.
 Simply combine store-bought yellow cake mix, canned cherry pie filling, butter and walnuts, then let the slow cooker do the rest.